slowernews/wisdom-tldr/README.md

 > *'Now will not be with us forever.'*

 > *'Anyone who lives within their means suffers from a lack of imagination.' -- Oscar Wilde*

+> *'We are like butterflies who flutter for a day and think it's forever.'*